pseudoincorrect/Wootch/Getting_started.md

 Navigate to {WOOTCH_PATH}/Cloud/aws_cdk/device_simulator

-to send generated data on the backen end, you can run the following command:
+to send generated data on the backend, you can run the following command:

 ```bash
 $  npm run sendActivity